Anyone who lives in a home with a gun is at risk to kill or be killed:

 While investigators kept mum this week, media websites that picked up the story exploded with reader-driven debates over access to guns and Colorado’s so-called Make My Day law, which allows Colorado residents to use deadly force inside their homes if they believe an intruder is intent on harming them or committing a crime.

 The law turns on whether the homeowner had the “reasonable belief” that a crime was imminent, and the answer to that question will likely determine whether charges will be filed in this case.

-4 Responses to “Who pays the price for a weaponized nation?”
+5 thoughts on “Who pays the price for a weaponized nation?”

 I’ve now read this post three times, trying to find words, but it’s just so painful.
 And if it was in fact an accident, my sense is that Meade is prosecuting himself right now.
 It would be hard to live with yourself, I imagine.
 (And this is different from the Trayvon Martin case, and other such cases, as the victim was known to the shooter.)